-Please see above.
-In addition to TBRA, the remaining unspent funds have been programmed for housing rehab, housing development and homebuyer assistance, and the Consortium anticipates these activities to be completed in upcoming years.
+As reported earlier, remaining unspent funds have been programmed for homeowner and rental housing rehab, rental housing development, and homebuyer assistance programs.
+The Consortium anticipates these activities to be completed in upcoming years.

 The Consortium will continue to support LMI households with TBRA rental assistance.
 It is anticipated that this activity will benefit a greater number of area residents, and will synchronize with other regional efforts, such as workforce development, elder support, and community revitalization.